 Absolutely.
 For those who do not wish to attend Festival events, there are lots of activities in our region to keep them busy: sightseeing, beaching, hiking, mountain biking, golfing, boating, and more.

 Please support our efforts to reduce waste.
 Bring your own refillable water bottles and coffee cups.
 Commercially bottled water is not sold on the festival site but drinking water will be available.
-Pre-filled and chilled stainless steel water bottles will be available for sale at the beverage booths.
 All of our plates, cutlery, napkins and beverage cups are compostable.
 These items, as well as paper, cardboard and food waste, can be tossed into clearly marked collection bins instead of the garbage.

 Jul 29/11: Quill & Quire article, Literary festivals set a green example